 Water Conservation: Protection and conservation of water supplies

-Reducing water consumption conserves limited water supplies, protects the San Francisco Bay and saves energy.
+Reducing water consumption conserves limited water supplies and saves energy.
+Controlling stormwater protects the San Francisco Bay and our local creeks and watersheds.

 - Retrofit all existing toilets and faucets and install ultra-low flow models